-If your needs become too complex to manage at home, our long-term skilled care services in Manhattan and Westchester provide that extra level of care, support and safety.
+If your needs become too complex to manage at home, our long-term care services in Manhattan and Westchester provide that extra level of care, support and safety.

-Our experienced interdisciplinary team works with residents to prepare individualized plans based on medical needs, their preferences and choices about living a rich and meaningful life.
+Our experienced interdisciplinary long-term care team works with residents to prepare individualized plans based on medical needs, their preferences and choices about living a rich and meaningful life.
 In addition to providing around-the-clock nursing care, on site physicians, and specialist, we also offer spiritual care, specialized therapy for memory impairment, and robust therapeutic recreation activities such as creative writing classes, horticulture therapy, art therapy, and theater groups.

 Both campuses are accredited by Comfort Matters, a dementia care and education program dedicated to improving the quality of life and care for people with dementia.

-Our experienced care team works with you to prepare individualized plans based on your medical needs, preferences and choices about living a rich and meaningful life.
+Our experienced long-term care team works with you to prepare individualized plans based on your medical needs, preferences and choices about living a rich and meaningful life.

 Your care team includes: